openebs-archive/openebs-docs/docs/installation.md

 - The disks that match the exclusions in 'vendor-filter'  and 'path-filter'
 - The disks that are already mounted in the node

-NDM also creates a new sparse-disk for each node on which it is running if the corresponding ENV variable is set to true.
-These sparse disks are used in creating cStorStoragePool called `cstor-sparse-pool` .
+NDM also creates a new sparse-disk for each node on which it is running.These sparse disks are used in creating cStorStoragePool called `cstor-sparse-pool` if the corresponding ENV variable is set to true.
+More information about the setting of this ENV variable can be find from [here](#default-cstor-sparse-pool).

-List the disk CRs to verify the CRs are appearing as expected
+List the block device  CRs to verify the CRs are appearing as expected.

 ```
 kubectl get blockdevice -n openebs